FREQUENTLY ASKED QUESTIONS

 If someone from the City of Aurora asks my business to provide a good or service, may I do so?

-No. City employees outside of the procurement division do not have authority to commit city funds.
+No. City employees outside of the Purchasing Division do not have authority to commit city funds.
 Providing a good or a service without a city generated Purchase Order leaves your business at risk as the city is not liable for payment.
 Prior to initiating any good or service your business must have a procurement generated purchase order.

 What if they say it’s an emergency?